frederic-perez/AmE-dictionary/data/dictionary.md

 __moccasin__ :two::hammer: (moccasins)
 __mockie__ _n_ :two::hammer:
 __moderate__ _v_
-__modicum__ _n_ :four: If you want to describe a small amount of something, try modicum.
+__modicum__ _n_ :five: If you want to describe a small amount of something, try modicum.
 If you have a modicum of interest in something, you are a little bit interested.
 Modicum comes from the Latin modicus, for moderate, and modus, for measure.
 We often use it to mean "any at all," as if "If you had a modicum of sense (i.e. any sense at all), you'd be able to see that the pencil you've spent the last five minutes looking for is tucked behind your ear." _A modicum of timidity._
 __mogrify__ _v_
 __mogul__ _n_ :four::hammer: (moguls) _Feeling brave, we steered down an easy tree run, then headed to the moguls._
 __mohair__